snowboarding profiles logo mountain

 Powder

-No powder to speak of on the day, but based on specs, and on getting the Explorer (men's equivalent) of the Dream Catcher in some good powder, the Dream Catcher is really good in there.
+No powder to speak of on the day, but based on specs, and on getting the Frontier (men's equivalent) of the Dream Weaver in some good powder, the Dream Weaver should be really good in powder.
 Not a specialist powder board, but better than most all-mountain boards out there, which is one of the reasons it's a nice in between all-mountain and freeride board.

 Carving & Turning